I may get paid commission for purchases made after clicking a link in this post.

 Did you know, email marketing is a powerful SEO tool?
 Email marketing can boost your search engine rankings AND help you get more benefit from your SEO traffic.
 Here’s how…

 The benefits of email marketing are well documented.
-In fact, the reckoning is that for every $1 you spend on email marketing you will get $36 back – that’s an impressive ROI!
+In fact, the reckoning is that for every $1 you spend on email marketing you will get $36 back in the US and $41 back in the UK and EU – that’s an impressive ROI!

 But did you know that email marketing can also improve your search engine rankings AND help you get more benefit out of your SEO traffic?
 Email marketing done well can be a powerful SEO tool!